akshaypt7/purifit_chatbot_rasa/data/nlu.md

 - price of shower head
 - how much I have to pay for shower filter
 - how much does the product cost
-- how costly is the product
+- how costly is the produc
+- how much does the shower head cost

 ## intent:ingredients_of_products
 - what is the product made out of